hdbreaker/Nimhawk/DEVELOPERS.md

 #### 1. Implant

-The Nimhawk agent is written in Nim to provide a lightweight, evasive implant with HTTP(S) communication capabilities.
+The Nimhawk implant is written in Nim to provide a lightweight, evasive implant with HTTP(S) communication capabilities.
 It builds upon the foundation created by [Cas van Cooten](https://github.com/chvancooten) in NimPlant.

 **Key implant features:**
 - Reconnection system with exponential backoff